The healthcare system wasn’t built for everyone.

 This is me

-Currently a 4th year doctoral student at The Johns Hopkins Bloomberg School of Public Health, where my research explores the impact of venture capital investments in digital health solutions on health equity.
-Throughout my career, I’ve focused on the intersection of technology, policy, and innovative care delivery to increase access to care and improve the health outcomes of underserved communities.
+Currently a 5th year doctoral student at The Johns Hopkins Bloomberg School of Public Health, where my research explores the impact of venture capital investments in digital health solutions on health equity.
+Throughout my career, I’ve focused on the intersection of technology, policy, and innovative care delivery to increase access to care and improve the health outcomes of underserved communities by dismantling the structures that perpetuate disparities.
+I seek to promote equity.

 Equitable health.
 Equitable design.
 Equitable investments.